deco3500/TeamPizza/Version-1/documentation_v1.md

 * Solution: include buttons to view user reviews and to leave a review.

 #### Newsfeed
-User thought that the newfeed looked bland with just article titles and blurbs.
+nUser thought that the newfeed looked bland with just article titles and blurbs.
 The user suggested using images in the article previews to make them look more appealing.

 ### User 2
 #### Main Menu page